mikecole-mg/security_findings/openwga/openwga-xss.md

 ![Stored XSS vulnerabilities exist in most fields in the admin application.
 Creating jobs for example.](./3.png)

+Stored XSS vulnerabilities exist in most fields in the admin application.
+Creating jobs for example.

 ![Viewing jobs executes the stored JavaScript](./4.png)

+Viewing jobs executes the stored JavaScript.

 ![Creating domains is also vulnerable](./5.png)

+Creating domains is also vulnerable.

 ![Viewing domains executes the stored JavaScript](./6.png)

+Viewing domains executes the stored JavaScript

 ---